umarbioinfo/MT-VS/README.md

 # Multi-Targeted Virtual Screening (VS) Pipeline

-This repository contains scripts and workflows for performing **multi-targeted virtual screening (VS)** using structure-based docking and machine learning-based scoring.
+This repository contains scripts and workflows for performing **multi-targeted virtual screening (VS) for targets involved in taupathies** using structure-based docking and machine learning-based scoring.
 The pipeline is designed to identify compounds with strong or selective binding affinities across multiple protein targets, enabling polypharmacology and selectivity analysis in drug discovery.

 ## Features

-- **Automated Docking:**
+- **Rescoring of compounds based on gnina:**
   Batch docking of compound libraries against multiple protein targets using [Gnina](https://github.com/gnina/gnina) or similar docking tools.

 - **Pose Extraction and Scoring:**